viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 The Intermode rover uses the <a href="https://en.wikipedia.org/wiki/CAN_bus" target="_blank">CAN bus</a> protocol, a robust and prevalent vehicle communication standard (in fact, probably most vehicles you’ve ever been in use it!).
 This tutorial will show how we can both leverage this protocol and abstract it into the Viam base interface so that the rover can then be controlled securely from anywhere with the programming language of your choice.

-## What You’ll Need for This Tutorial
+## What you need for this tutorial

 {{% alert title="Note" color="note"%}}
-Even if you are not in possession of an Intermode rover, many of the other concepts presented here may be relevant to your robotic project(s).
+If you are not in possession of an Intermode rover, many of the other concepts presented here may be relevant to your robotic project(s).
 While this tutorial can be followed verbatim for the Intermode rover, much of it can be applied to other [base](/components/base/), **CAN bus**, or [modular resource](/product-overviews/extending-viam/modular-resources/)-based projects.
 {{% /alert %}}